8BitMate/Connection-Prover/README.md

 # Connection Prover

 This is a prover for first order formulas using the connection method.
-This calculus is not complete for first order formulas, but it is complete for propositional formulas.
-It is correct though, so it will only prove valid formulas.
-It is also decidable, so it always terminates.
-I might make a complete but undecidable version of the prover sometime in the future, but it's not trivial how to do so, so it will have to be a future project.
+There is an option to use exhaustive search if a proof is not found using the non-exhaustive search.
+This will always find a proof if the formula is valid, but it might not terminate at all if the formula is invalid.
+The most likely reason for the program not to terminate though, is that even if a proof can theoretically be found, it may take too much time for any person to be patient enough to wait for it to finish.

 I have a version of this prover, that only works for propositional formulas in another git branch, which should be slightly faster for propositional formulas